 You may use the TCPConn.laddr and TCPConn.lport fields of the connection record to inspect local IP address, and local port.
 The TCPConn.raddr and TCPConn.rport contain the remote peer address and port.
 Addresses are formatted in IPv4 dotted quad notation.
 Port numbers are in Oberon native integer form.

 PROCEDURE Close*(conn: TCPConn);

 The connection record is subject to normal Oberon garbage collection.
 Since closing the connection has no impact on the in- and out files, these files have kept their content as it existed when closing the connection.
-The files may be re-used on new connections, or analyzed to study communication behaviour.
+No Close, Register or Purge etc. operations are performed on the in- and out files.

 PROCEDURE Listen* (conn: TCPConn; in, out: Files.File; port: INTEGER; handler: Handler; VAR res: INTEGER);

-The same type of handler procedure applies to a listening connection as to a directly created connection.
+The same type of handler procedure applies to a listening connection as to a directly created connection (described in "Responding to handler calls").
 A single handler for listening connections with a given port number would typically be implemented for that port number.

 The parameters descriptions of Listen() are the same as those of Open(), except for a slightly different meaning of port: